NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

 \subsection{Input Physics}

-GENEC massive star models were calculated with the same input physics as the \MESA\ low- and intermediate-mass models when possible.
-The main differences in input physics between the two codes are described below (treatment of convective boundary mixing and prescriptions for mass loss).
+The massive star models computed using GENEC were calculated with the same input physics as the \MESA\ low- and intermediate-mass models wherever possible.
+The main differences in the input physics between the two codes are concerned with the treatment of convective boundary mixing and the prescriptions for mass loss; the differences are described in the corresponding sections below.
+Improvements in input physics such as updated solar composition from \cite{asplund:09}, low-temperature opacities from \cite{marigo:09} and rotation \citep[][]{ekstroem:12}and magnetic fields \citep[e.g.,][]{heger:05} were not included in these calculations for two main reasons.
+The first is to be able to compare to past results \citep[e.g.,][]{schaller:92,woosley:95}.
+The second is to provide a basic set of yield that will provide a standard of comparison for future grid of yields including these improvements in input physics.